 You should not chew or bite on the treated tooth until you have had it restored by your general dentist, because the tooth could fracture.
 Otherwise, just practice good oral hygiene: brushing, flossing, and regular checkups and cleanings.
 Endodontically treated teeth can last for many years, even a lifetime.

 What can I eat, and when?

-You may eat and drink anything you want.
-Due to the normal soreness present, you will probably want to chew on the opposite side for 24 to 48 hours.
+You may eat and drink anything you wish.
+Due to the normal soreness, you will probably want to chew on the opposite side for 24 to 48 hours.

 What causes an endodontically treated tooth to need additional treatment?

 New trauma, deep decay, or a loose, cracked, or broken filling can cause new infection in your tooth.
-In some cases, the endodontist may discover very narrow or curved canals that could not be treated during the initial procedure.
+In some cases, Dr. Ayik may discover very narrow or curved canals that could not be treated during the initial procedure.
 Sometimes a treated tooth may need endodontic surgery to be saved.

 How does endodontic treatment save the tooth?

 An endodontist removes the inflamed or infected pulp, carefully cleans and shapes the inside of the tooth, then fills and seals the space.
 Afterward, you return to your general dentist, who will place a crown or other restoration on the tooth to protect it and restore it to full function.